A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Invariance under crepant transformations

-\begin{remark} In preparation for the proof of Theorem \ref{cytype} we briefly recall a few items from the Schwartz theory of {\em distributions} for which the standard reference is H\"ormander \cite{ho:an}.
-Recall that if $S$ is the circle then we denote by $\D'(S)$ the space of continuous linear functionals on the smooth functions on $S$, and by $\mE'(S) \subset \D'(S)$ the space of {\em tempered distributions}.
+\begin{remark} To interpret the main result we recall the basic definitions from the Schwartz theory of {\em distributions} for which the standard reference is H\"ormander \cite{ho:an}.
+We only need the case of distributions on the unit circle $S$.
+Denote by $\D'(S)$ the space of continuous linear functionals on the smooth functions on $S$, and by $\mE'(S) \subset \D'(S)$ the space of {\em tempered distributions}.
 Fourier transform defines an isomorphism of $\mE'(S)$ with the space of functions on $\Z$ with polynomial growth.
 We view $q$ as a coordinate on the punctured plane $\C^\times$.
 Any formal power series in $q,q^{-1}$ defines a distribution on $S$, which is tempered if the coefficient of $q^d$ has polynomial growth in $d$.
 In particular $\sum_{d \in \Z} q^d$ is the delta function at $q = 1$, and has Fourier transform the constant function with value $1$.
 Any distribution of the form $\sum_{d \in \Z} f(d) q^d$, for $f(d)$ polynomial, is a sum of derivatives of the delta function (since Fourier transform takes multiplication to differentiation) and so is almost everywhere zero. \end{remark}